Quick Answer

 The provided guidance does not give hotel-room acoustic tactics for creator production.
 It is archival-focused, so treat this as unknown and rely on your local recording workflow and verification checks.

-The grounding pack does not support a specific travel microphone choice or model comparison.
-Pick based on your local standards, then verify consistency with repeatable tests in your real setup.
+Pick a travel microphone based on your local standards, then verify consistency with repeatable tests in your real setup.

-Not as a universal rule based on this pack.
-The excerpts do not establish separate-recorder requirements for creator video, so decide case by case and verify the result meets your delivery needs.
+Not as a universal rule.
+Decide case by case and verify the result meets your delivery needs.

 This material does not rank gear purchases for modern creator workflows.
 The strongest supported takeaway is process quality: use documentation and checks that help others understand the recording and access it correctly.